 In the case of a mixture, that is a biocidal product with more than one active substance, the toxicity of the mixture cannot be predicted based on the data of the active substance alone.
-In this case data on the mixture are always required (see Table 42).
-For the risk assessment approach for biocidal products containing more than one active substance, see ECHA Bee guidance Chapter 12.
+In this case data on the mixture are always required (see Table 39).
+This requirement applies only in the case of biocidal products with two or more active substances with an insecticidal MoA.
+Active substances with a non-insecticidal MoA that are part of the biocidal product (for example an active substance as a co-formulant) would not trigger the need of product data.
+For the risk assessment approach for biocidal products containing more than one active substance relevant for the risk assessment of bees, see Chapter 12.